shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 11, your Spell Sharing feature is enhanced.

 -   Shared spells are no longer restricted from you when you share them.
 You can now share a single spell with multiple vessels, and you can now cast it yourself while it is shared.
+-   You can have an unlimited amount of vessels.
 -   You may use your Spell Sharing feature on a creature that a vessel sees that is within your Cast Range of that vessel.
 -   You may refresh the share duration of any vessel that is within your Tether Range.
 -   Vessels within your Cast Range continuously have their share duration refreshed automatically.
 -   Each time a vessel casts a spell that you shared with them, their share duration is refreshed.
+-   You can use your action to dismiss any shared spell that one of your vessels had casted.

 ### Unity